eyespan/device-telemetry-saas/README.md

 ### 1.4 Networking

 All compute runs inside a VPC with private isolated subnets.
 AWS service calls use VPC endpoints to eliminate NAT Gateway costs and remove the internet as a failure point.
+NatGeway required to download Grafana binaries during EC2 provisioning - The NAT Gateway can be eliminated in production by baked Grafana ready AMI.

 | Endpoint | Type | Service |
 |---|---|---|